yorklim/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 ClientCare detects that the given command is invalid.
   * 1a1.
 ClientCare shows an error message.
+  * 1a2.
+User enters new data.<br>
+    Steps 1a1-1a2 are repeated until the data entered are correct.<br>
     Use case ends.
 * 1b.
 ClientCare detects that the given `CRITERIA` is invalid.
   * 1b1.
 ClientCare shows an error message.
+  * 1b2.
+User enters new data.<br>
+    Steps 1b1-1b2 are repeated until the data entered are correct.<br>
     Use case ends.
 * 1c.
 ClientCare detects that the given `ORDER` is invalid.
   * 1c1.
 ClientCare shows an error message.
+  * 1c2.
+User enters new data.<br>
+    Steps 1c1-1c2 are repeated until the data entered are correct.<br>
     Use case ends.